core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 However, although under typical circumstances an 'l' limit of 2^8 (4096 bytes) is acceptable, exceptional cases can warrant a higher value of 'l'.
 For instance, Block-wise Extension for Reliable Transport (BERT) extends the CoAP Block-Wise transfer functionality, enabling use of larger messages over reliable transports such as TCP or WebSockets (see {{RFC8323}}).
 In case the OSCORE peers wish to take full advantage of BERT functionality and the large message sizes it allows for, the OSCORE peers must use higher values of 'l'.
 The maximum length of each message in bytes for different values of 'l' and different AEAD algorithms is shown in {{l-values-as-bytes}}.

 An alternative means of allowing for larger values of 'l', while still maintaining the security properties of the used AEAD algorithm, is to adjust the 'q' and 'v' values to compensate.
-In practice, this means reducing the value of 'q' and 'v' considering the new value of 'l', to ensure an acceptably low value of the IA and CA probabilities.
+In practice, this means reducing the values of 'q' and 'v' considering the new value of 'l', to ensure acceptably low values of the IA and CA probabilities.
 A reasonable target for the IA and CA probability values is the threshold value of 2^-50 defined in {{I-D.irtf-cfrg-aead-limits}}.

 ## Additional Information in the Security Context # {#context}